 He arrived in the same summer Michael Ballack and Deco departed, while Frank Lampard, John Obi Mikel and Michael Essien were all on the club’s books when he made the move from Benfica in by far the biggest deal completed by Carlo Ancelotti in his attempted title defence.

-And yet a near-incomparable work rate, coupled with one of the great Champions League goals, ensured the Brazilian would be remembered fondly upon his departure for the Chinese Super League in 2016.
+But a near-incomparable work rate, coupled with one of the great Champions League goals, ensured the Brazilian would be remembered fondly upon his departure for the Chinese Super League in 2016.

 Back in 2009, it looked for some time as though the semi-final meeting between Guus Hiddink’s Blues and a Barça side managed by then-rookie Pep Guardiola would be decided by a moment of brilliance from Michael Essien.